-Home Telechron Clock Motors Online Telechron Parts Restoration FAQS Clock Troubleshooting Info Electric Clock Repair Links About Us Contact Us
+Home Telechron Clock Motors Purchase Telechron Parts FAQS and Gallery Clock Troubleshooting Info Electric Clock Repair Resources About Us Contact Us

 Examples of Poor Restorations:

-Bad aim:
+Bad aim!!

 Notice the mushroomed drill hole binding the gear: